-The following behaviors can be characteristic of alcoholism:
+The following behaviors are some of the main characteristic of alcohol abuse and alcoholism:

 It is generally agreed that alcoholism is a disease.
 General thinking is that this disease that has no cure.
 It is said that even if an alcoholic doesn't drink for years, they are still considered to be an alcoholic.
 That is because that person could have a relapse if they were to have even one drink.
 The best way to avoid relapse is to never have any drinks at all.
 Information on alcohol abuse shows that it often follows a predictable course.
 Becoming an alcoholic is often a result of your genes and your lifestyle.

 Even though information on alcohol abuse indicates that alcoholism is a disease that can't be cured, it can certainly be treated.
-Chances are no matter where you live, you are located near some type of treatment program.
-Treatment for alcoholism most often uses both counseling and medications to help someone stop drinking.
+No matter where you live, you are likely located near some type of treatment program.
+This might be an inpatient facility, outpatient facility, or even just alcoholics anonymous meetings.